HurlesGroupSanger/indelible/README.md

 Additional notes on the above command(s):

 1. The docker pull command will change according to the latest tag (e.g. `1.1.3`) on Dockerhub.
-This tag _should_ align with the current version number, but please check dockerhub to be sure
+This tag _should_ align with the current version number, but please check dockerhub to be sure.
+One can also pull the default tag (`latest`).
 1. `-v` simply mounts the current home directory as a directory within the Docker instance.
-This will need to be modified according to your local file system
+This will need to be modified according to your local file system.
 2. If any of the files provided to `config.*.yml` need to be modified, you will need to create a new config file outside of the Docker instance and provide modified paths.